CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 The following objectives must be met:
 - An ATM machine can hold up to $1000
 - Withdrawal can be cleared only if the person attempting the withdrawal has sufficient funds on his account
-- There are only $10-bills in the ATM.
-Withdrawals for amouts not divisible by 10 must be rejected.
+- There are only $5, $10 and $20 bills in the ATM.
+Withdrawals for amouts not divisible by 5 must be rejected.

 ## Tips and Tricks